All about Xtampú, Xcambó, pink lagoon in Yucatán (2025)

 The beach of Xcambó is comparable to the beaches of the neighbouring villages, the Laguna Rosa is smaller and less impressive compared to Las Coloradas, and the Xcambó excavation site is not very big either.

-Xtampú is a small region between the coastal town of San Benito to the west and Telchac Puerto to the east.
-There are only a few roads and a few houses here.
-Most people refer to Telchac Puerto, the next small port town, also with only about 1,700 inhabitants.
+Xtampú is a small area located between San Benito to the west and Telchac Puerto to the east.
+There are only a few roads and houses here.
+Most people refer to Telchac Puerto, the nearest small port town, which has a population of around 1,700.

 Laguna Rosada